savi-lang/savi/docs/intro-vs-pony.md

 greeting = "Hello, World!"
 ```

 There is no need to declare before the first assignment with `var` or `let` as required in Pony.
-As a result, there is also no distinction between `var` and `let` semantics - all local variables are reassignable:
+As a result, there is also no distinction between `var` and `let` semantics for local variables - all local variables are reassignable:

 ```mare
 greeting = "Hello, World!"